staffpatrovdh-pixel/staffpatrovdh-pixel.github.io/SECURITY.md

 Please send an email directly to our tech team at: patrovaldhaine@patro.be

 Please provide as much detail as possible (description, steps to reproduce, screenshots).

-Our commitment:

-We will acknowledge receipt of your report within 48 to 72 hours.

-We will keep you updated on the progress of the fix.

-Once resolved, we will credit you (if desired) for your contribution to our security.